hlydecker/GANDalf/README.md

+# GANDalf: One Shot Face Tolkeinization now with Diffusers! 🚀

+Version 2.0 of GANdalf, switching to stable diffusion as the back end for image generation.

+Features:
+- Much better beard and hair generation.
+- Improved debearding and baldification
+- Higher resolution output imagery.
+- No more fine tuning!
+- More computationally expensive.

 # GANdalf: One Shot Face Tolkeinization
 Currently non existent code for the currently theoretical paper "GANdalf: One Shot Face Tolkienization"